 © Reuters

-Los Angeles, California - The greater population of over 14 million is at risk from said earthquakes, as well as lethal wildfires that have been linked to climate change.
+- The population of over 12 million is at risk from earthquakes, as well as lethal wildfires that have been linked to climate change.

 Shanghai, China - China's most populated city is situated on the Yangtze River Delta, leaving it exposed to serious floods, storms, and typhoons.